gowon-bot/gowon/README.md

   - `delist`, removes a user/role from the whitelist/blacklist for a command
   - `help`, permissions help
   - `view`, view permissions
+- `usercount`, shows how many users are signed into the bot

+### Meta

+- `topcommands`, shows most run commands in the server

 ## Special Thanks

-- RTFL and thot for moral support
+- RTFL and thot, for moral support
-- Dunster for the friends idea
+- Dunster, for the friends idea
-- Mex for breaking things
+- Mex, for breaking things
+- NiceManu, for, well being nice
-- mypetrobot for building the Who Knows? bot, the inspiration for this bot
+- mypetrobot for building the `Who Knows?` bot, the inspiration for this bot
-- Frikandel and the .fmbot team
+- Frikandel, for making a great influence
 - Last.fm, for making a great platform <3